Automattic/wp-calypso/bin/codemods/README.md

 ```

 A nifty tool to explore AST structures is [AST explorer](https://astexplorer.net/).
-You can choose "esprima" as a parser as that's what Recast uses internally.
+You can choose "recast" as a parser and "jscodeshift" from "Transform" menu.

 ## How to run our codemods